 If we use the Tanaka formula, 208-0.7 × age, the maximum heart rate would be 208-25.9 = 182.1 bpm.

 These are quite similar, so let’s go with 183.
-If we use 168 bpm as the average marathon heart rate over the course of the race for the group of participants, the runners were running at approximately 91.8% or 92% of their maximum heart rate.
+If we use 168 bpm as the average marathon heart rate over the course of the race for the runners, they were running at approximately 91.8% or 92% of their maximum heart rate.

 What Is the Average Heart Rate During a Marathon?

-As can be seen, there are quite a number of factors that can affect the average marathon heart rate, but if we try to quantify a typical heart rate, we have to look at who the “average marathoner” is.
+As can be seen, quite a number of factors can affect the average marathon heart rate, but if we try to quantify a typical heart rate, we have to consider who the “average marathoner” is.

-According to the International Institute for Race Medicine’s The State of Running 2019 report, the average age of marathon runners is 40 years old.
+According to the International Institute for Race Medicine’s The State of Running 2019 report, the average age of marathon runners is 40.

-One study investigated the accuracy of age-based prediction equations of maximal heart rate for marathon runners in particular.
-The results suggested that the Tanaka formula (208-0.7 × age) is more accurate than the Fox formula (220-age) for men and that both formulas overestimated maximum heart rate in women by about 5 bpm.
+One study3Nikolaidis, P. T., Rosemann, T., & Knechtle, B. (2018).
+Age-Predicted Maximal Heart Rate in Recreational Marathon Runners: A Cross-Sectional Study on Fox’s and Tanaka’s Equations.
+Frontiers in Physiology, 9. https://doi.org/10.3389/fphys.2018.00226 investigated the accuracy of age-based prediction equations of maximal heart rate for marathon runners in particular.
+The results suggested that the Tanaka formula (208-0.7 × age) is more accurate than the Fox formula (220-age) for men and that both formulas overestimated maximum heart rate in women by about five bpm.

-If we take the average age of a marathon runner to be 40 years old, the maximum heart rate would be 180 bpm with the Fox formula, which is, interestingly, the exact same estimated maximum heart rate as Tanaka.
+If we take the average age of a marathon runner to be 40, the maximum heart rate with the Fox formula would be 180 bpm, which is, interestingly, the exact same estimated maximum heart rate as Tanaka.

-One study with nine male, non-elite marathon runners with an average age of 40 years old found that the average heart rate during the marathon was 159 bpm.
+A study with nine male, non-elite marathon runners with an average age of 40 found that the average heart rate during the marathon was 159 bpm.

 If the average maximum heart rate for this age group is 180 bpm, this means the marathoners ran at 88% of their max heart rate.
 Additionally, since 40 is the mean age for most marathon runners, we can use 159 bpm as the “typical marathon heart rate” for the “average” marathon runner.